 - Gives your visitors the option to reject cookies (and tracking);

-- Holds back cookies until consent has been obtained;
+- Holds back cookies until the consent has been obtained;

 - Does not assume consent by ticking the boxes in advance;

-- Can be customized with your company logo, colors and fonts.
+- It can be customized with your company logo, colors, and fonts.